 Ok, now that I’ve endured hell, I could make my doctor’s appointment with this man who’s supposedly magnificent and was literally my last resort in Albany.
 My appointment went well; my lumbar puncture was negative.
 Although he wanted to do tests and repeat all of my MRI’s because the other ones he said were very hard to read, he wanted me to go under a T3 scope, which is stronger.
 I had all of my MRI’s repeated, more lab work, cognitive testing, and an EEG preformed.
 I anticipated my next appointment, confident they must have discovered a cause this time.

 When I got to the rheumatologist’s office I was called back and awaited the doctor’s presence.
 Unexpectedly the PA entered the room.
 Calm and casual as usual, like this was normal visit.
 I brought my mom with me, it was her first time attending a rheumatology visit with me.
 The PA asked if I was going to get more injections done that day.
 I said no, I had the neurologist fax the results of my MRI’s, I thought you would have reviewed them.
 I requested to see the doctor today specifically for that reason.
-I told him I keep coming here for all of these injections and you never can tell me what is wrong with me.
+I told him I kept going there for injections, but he can never tell me what is wrong.
 Now I find out I have something wrong and it was never caught.
 He stumbled on his words, I could tell I caught him off guard.
 He started looking into my file and reading the report to himself.
-He said pannus formation, this doesn’t mean anything.
-Who told you this?
-I told him the PA, then proceeded a phone battle between the two office’s.
+He said, “pannus formation, this doesn’t mean anything.
+Who told you this?”
+I told him the neurologists office.
+Which then proceeded a phone battle between the two offices..
 The PA got up and left the room every 2 minutes during my visit to google pannus formation.
 He could not provide me with any information of value.
 I called the neurologists office immediately after I left and demanded an appointment with the doctor.

 A few days later they got me in.
 The doctor’s words, right off the bat were, “I cannot treat you for your RA”.
-Relieved, I mentioned to him the comment my rhumatologist had made regarding ALS.
+Relieved, I mentioned to him the comment my rheumatologist had made regarding ALS.
 He found it rather funny, he said if you had ALS, and you were in a wheelchair years prior to this, would be impossible.
 You only go downhill with ALS.
 While seeing this doctor, he recommended to stop taking Lyrica.
 He blamed cognitive impairment on the medication.
-I was prescribed Baclofen and Low Dose Naltrexone.
+I was prescribed baclofen and low dose naltrexone.
 I did not want to return to my rheumatologist because I felt the office had let me down.
-So I was referred to a new one in Albany.
-Although, like most doctor office’s in Albany, they had a two month waiting list.
+I was referred to a new one in Albany.
+Although, like most doctor office’s in Albany, they had a two-month waiting list.

 Eventually, I bottomed out.
 I went to the ER because I displayed almost every symptom spinal cord compression.
 I couldn’t feel my hands; I was consecutively dropping stuff.
 I left from work and went to the ER before noon.
 I ended up being admitted after conducting tests all day they found nothing.
 I needed the waiting process of seeing rheumatology expedited.
 The doctor urged me to stay overnight and have the new rheumatologist to come to the hospital the following morning.
 I was told it is not very likely that a doctor will show up on a Saturday morning, but they wanted to monitor my symptoms regardless.

 At 6 am the following morning I was awaken by the rheumatologist, who was not so thrilled to be there.
 Things got off to a rough start.
 He first told me without asking any questions of my history that I did not have RA and if so didn’t know why I would be at the hospital.
-Second I had a lot of nerve coming to the emergency room on the weekend and expecting a doctor to come in on a Saturday morning to see me.
+Second, he said I had a lot of nerve going to the emergency room on the weekend and expecting a doctor to come in on a Saturday morning to see me.
 This put me in a rage, I was shouting to explain myself, that no one knows what it is.
 He turned around and began exiting the room, no longer willing to take me on a patient.
-A second after he walked out the door of my room, my mom walked in, she had just arrived to the hospital.
-I started yelling to her not to let him leave, that it was the doctor and he said he’s not going to help.
+A second after he walked out the door of my room, my mom had walked in, she had just arrived at the hospital.
+I told her not to let him leave, that it was the doctor and he said he’s not going to help.
 She chased after him and explained, we’re running out of options.
-He came back in the room and I apologized, for its 6am, I have not slept and I’m beyond stressed out.
-We made amends and he said he was willing to see me on Monday and try to clear some of this up.
-I gave him all of my medical records.
+He came back in the room and I apologized.
+It was 6am, I was running on no sleep and was beyond stressed out.
+We made amends and he said he was willing to see me that Monday and try to wrap his head around things.
+I gave him all my medical records.
 He was honest about not being able to look too far into things until after my appointment.
 In the mean time I printed out what is an inch-thick novel of blood work.
 I collected all my X-rays and lab results.

 This doctor concluded the diagnosis of psoriatic arthritis.
 I have always had dry patches on my scalp and sometimes on my elbows as a child, although it’s mostly cleared up now.
 He wanted me to follow-up with dermatology for their opinion of psoriasis and a pain management doctor.
 The dermatologist at the time said I have slight dry skin but he wouldn’t consider it to be psoriasis and to pass the word to my doctor maybe psoriatic arthritis is not the answer.
 Since my first onset of symptoms I grew small wart like bumps on my hands that would come and go.
 I also had a large wart develop on my knee that I had removed that day.
 While on my trip to the Bahamas I had intense sunburn on my back that made me develop freckles all over my shoulders.
 He removed a larger dark skin spot I had gotten from the sunburn to test for melanoma because it runs in my family.
 It was benign.
 Regardless of the psoriasis information the rheumatologist wanted to begin treatment with Humira.
 He said I have some sort of seronegative spondyloarthropathy and it is all treated the same way with TNF inhibitors.